 What is a Direct-to-Consumer Model?

 DTC existed even before the pandemic, but it experienced a major boom when the pandemic caused a major shift in consumer buying behavior.

 Direct-to-consumer simply refers to the retail strategy where brand manufacturers sell their goods straight to customers instead of going through middlemen like department store chains or online retailers.

 It sounds simple, but it compels brands to understand their customers on a deeper level.
 It involves navigating the waters of order fulfillment, last-mile deliveries, product returns, and customer service.
 For big and established brands, it entailed added resources and more work versus simply managing retail partners.

 And yet despite the challenges, more and more brands are going the DTC route and many are succeeding.

-Despite the pandemic easing out and customers starting to flock to physical stores, the convenience of online shopping will remain imprinted in the minds of many.
+Despite customers starting to flock to physical stores, the convenience of online shopping will remain imprinted in the minds of many.
 With more customers becoming digitally savvy, expect that e-commerce will continue to rise.

 Traditional retailers will want a piece of the action and will continue to adopt the same methods and strategies that helped digitally native brands thrive.

 DTC allows brands to control their messaging and how their products are presented to consumers.
 L’Oreal has leveraged DTC to launch their Technology Incubator, which allows consumers to personalize products and the brand to be perceived as innovative.

 3. Personalized stories are the key to standing out